kauffmanes/cis275-course/content/week1.md

 metaDescription: "This is the meta description"
 ---

+TBD - YOUTUBE VIDEO COURSE INTRO HERE

 # Learning Goals
-1. Who am I?
+1. Understand the course description, syllabus, and expectations
-1. Course site
+1. Understand how to use the course site
 1. Tools & Resources
-1. The World Wide Web
+1. History of the World Wide Web
 1. Intro to Hypertext Markup Language (HTML)

-# What's Due
+# Due for next week
-What's due this week
+1. Knowledge Check #1